PhilLockett/UnitTest/README.md

 The timings displayed are a rough indication intended to indicate whether performance has been adversely affected.
 The code uses the file "timings.txt" to track previous test case timings.
-If the duration of a test case has increased by more than 10% a message is displayed but it is not counted as an error.
-Deleting "timings.txt" will cause it to be regenerated when the tests are next run.
+If the duration of a test case has increased by more than 25% a message is displayed but it is not counted as an error.
+Deleting "timings.txt" will cause this file to be regenerated when the tests are next run.

+The 25% tolerance can be adjusted by calling the SET_TOLERANCE(value) macro.
+The 'value' parameter is specified as a decimal, so for example an acceptable deviation of 25% would be set by calling SET_TOLERANCE(0.25).

 **Performance tools should be used if precise timing is required.**